March is National Kidney Month and Thursday, March 11 is World Kidney Day!

 - Many adults with chronic kidney disease do not even know it – there are little or no symptoms in the early stages, people are not visiting their physicians regarding the illness, and many are not educated on the risk factors or the detection steps they should take.

-- In 2011, diabetes and high blood pressure caused more than 71% of all kidney failure cases in Michigan.
-Diabetes alone caused 42% of all cases.
+- Diabetes and high blood pressure cause 64% of all kidney failure cases in the US.

 - Ask your doctor to calculate your glomerular filtration rate (GFR) from the results of a simple blood test.
 GFR can tell your doctor what your level of kidney function is.